PRODUCT COMPARISONS

 IronPDF provides a clear button on the front page, next to the 'Free NuGet Download' button that links to the licensing terms.
 The resultant page makes it very clear how many developers are covered and the number of projects the product can be used with.
 There is a restriction on the number of offices an organization has.
 Redistribution of the software as a SaaS product or native application requires an additional licensing fee.

-Aspose has 6 different licensing models available, packaged with no support, support, or with support and consulting.
+Aspose has six different licensing models available, packaged with no support, support, or with support and consulting.
 I found their options quite confusing, as there are also limitations on what types of projects you can use the product with, the number of developers licensed, and the size of the organization.

-Public facing website projects including support:
+Public-facing website projects including support:

 Table 2 - Pricing Comparison